A brief history of

 The first ancestor of black-hoofed Iberian pigs are (thankfully) brought into existence by the interbreeding of pigs and Mediterranean wild boars.

-The Moors - a group whose Islamic tenets forbade the consumption of pork - invade the Iberian Peninsula from North Africa.
+The Moors, a North African tribe whose Islamic beliefs forbid the use of pork, invade the Iberian Peninsula.
 Eating jamón becomes an act of rebellion politics!

-Iberian pigs prove themselves seaworthy once again when they sail with Christopher Columbus on his second voyage to the Americas.
+Iberian pigs prove themselves seaworthy once again when they sail with Christopher Columbus on his second voyage to America.